Snowball cookies are a classic around Christmas time due to the fact that they look like adorable little snowballs.

 More healthy Christmas cookie recipes

-If I were casting my vote for my favorite Christmas cookies, it’s a toss-up between these snowball cookies and my Chocolate Crinkle Cookies.
+If I were casting my vote for my favorite Christmas cookies, it would be a toss-up between these snowball cookies and my Chocolate Crinkle Cookies.
 But since we all have different tastes, I’ll let you be the judge.

 Here are my other Christmas cookie recipes that I highly recommend checking out: